-One of the least popular procedures performed at any dental clinic, but often one of the most necessary, is the emergency molar tooth extraction.
-We understand this at Dentistree and we try to make the process as straightforward as possible for you.
+One of the least popular procedures performed at any dental clinic, but often one of the most necessary, is emergency tooth extraction.
+Dentistree understands this, which is why we try to make the process as straightforward as possible for you.

-Dental extractions the removal of teeth from the mouth are performed for a variety of reasons, including tooth decay, impacted wisdom teeth, the application of orthodontics, periodontal disease, trauma damage, and specific medical conditions.
-Ultimately, your dentist will decide to remove the tooth as a means of tooth decay treatment if it is too far beyond repair, if the tooth has been damaged as a result of some trauma, or if one or more teeth need to be removed in order for other teeth to erupt in their correct position.
+Dental extractions to remove teeth from the mouth are performed for a variety of reasons, including tooth decay, impacted wisdom teeth, the application of orthodontics, periodontal disease, trauma damage, and specific medical conditions.
+Ultimately, your dentist will decide to remove the tooth as a means of dental abscess treatment or tooth decay treatment if it is too far beyond repair, if the tooth has been damaged as a result of some trauma, or if one or more teeth need to be removed in order for other teeth to erupt in their correct position.

-As a leading practice that is able to undertake a professional dental extraction in Melbourne, we are known as an effective and considerate practitioner of this procedure.
-We will always work closely with you so that you understand the reasons for the extraction and the impact it will have.
+In addition to offering affordable dental extractions in Rowville, we’re known for being an effective and considerate practitioner of this procedure.
+We will always work closely with you so that you understand the reasons for a molar tooth extraction and the impact it will have.

-Unless you have been scheduled in advance for a particular reason, such as periodontal disease treatment, your dentist will first assess any affected teeth and discuss with you exactly why you might need an emergency tooth extraction.
-If there is the possibility that you might have an abscess (viewable by x-ray) and need dental abscess treatment, you will be required to take a course of antibiotics prior to the extraction procedure.
+Unless you have been scheduled in advance for a particular reason, your dentist will first assess any affected teeth and discuss with you exactly why you might need an emergency tooth extraction.
+If there is the possibility that you might have an abscess (viewable by x-ray) and need dental abscess treatment, you will be required to take a course of antibiotics prior to any dental extractions taking place.

 You will be asked about your medical history and will need to disclose all medications you are currently taking, as some medications can lead to complications with extractions.
 For those who experience anxiety at the dentist, please let us know, as we can sedate you prior to the molar tooth extraction procedure.